Affiliate Statement and a Caveat

 5. Indian Cinnamon Sticks

 Indian cinnamon sticks (Dalchini) come from the Kerala mountains and clash at 2.7 percent; the oil content is far greater than tepid Ceylon quills.
-It is a suitable choice in dishes, such as biryani, rice pilaf, curry, etc. However, it would be best only to consider this cinnamon if you like your food to smell.
+It is a suitable choice for dishes, such as biryani, rice pilaf, curry, etc. However, it would be best only to consider this cinnamon if you like your food to smell.

 6. Ceylon Cinnamon Sticks Thin Bark (Mexican Cinnamon)